 As an anticonvulsant, the effects of this drug are often associated with the nervous system.
 So, to understand how gabapentin works, we need to understand how the brain works.

 The inhibitory and excitatory activities in our brain are mediated by specific neurotransmitters called glutamate and gamma-aminobutyric acid (GABA).
 Gabapentin then comes into play by signaling GABA receptors to increase inhibitory properties and reduce neural excitation by limiting glutamate activity.
-In doing so, gabapentin can effectively reduce signals for agitation, treat anxiety, and pain.
+In doing so, gabapentin can effectively reduce signals for agitation, treat anxiety, diabetic neuropathy, and pain.
 In addition, it can also produce feelings of calmness and relaxation.

 Gabapentin for Addiction